Pylons/pyramid/docs/designdefense.rst

 they do is simply mistaken.
 Test runners that you may want to use to run your code's tests often perform imports of arbitrary code in strange orders that manifest bugs like the one demonstrated above.
 API documentation generation tools do the same.
-Some (mutant) people even think it's safe to use the Python ``reload`` command or delete objects from ``sys.modules``, each of which has hilarious effects when used against code that has import-time side effects.
+Some people even think it's safe to use the Python ``reload`` command or delete objects from ``sys.modules``, each of which has hilarious effects when used against code that has import-time side effects.

 Global-registry-mutating microframework programmers therefore will at some point need to start reading the tea leaves about what *might* happen if